Dear Lily and Neve:

 I was inspired.

-I paired black pants with a black blazer.
-I felt a little giddy in that moment, feeling the starched fabric upon my arms, my legs.
-My body hummed with a quiet electricity like hope.
+I paired black pants with a black blazer and white blouse.
+My body giddily hummed with a quiet electricity like hope.
 Election day was finally, finally here, and a potential moment for change, and perhaps the shattering of a glass ceiling, had arrived.

 When I’d gotten you both dressed, we walked down the street to the city building, where I checked in (with your babysitter, Leila – small town!), got my ballot, and led you both to a voting booth.
 I pulled out the list I’d made for myself for all the down-ballot races, and I started from the bottom and worked backwards.
 The enormity of the Presidential vote, and my first-ever opportunity to vote for a woman, spontaneously inspired me to save that oval for last.